jlong/personal-docs-space/Scratch/josh.md

 You are jumping from step 3 to step 12 without doing the work to ensure that it is the only course of action.

 I don’t know that you can find a biblical reason for divorce.
 It seems strange that you would invoke the business as a reason for it.
 You may be fed up with Judith, but you made vows to her and those vows still mean something to God.
-I wonder if you’re
+I wonder if you’re actually doing this to get attention.
+Maybe if